 Keep in mind though that this type of scenario is made just for you…

-Suggestion: You should know from where you are starting from, so the recommendation is to get as good a physical as you are able to or can afford, and put the measurements on your own measurement tool, whether it's a line or another of your own choosing.
+Suggestion: You should know from where you are starting, so the recommendation is to get as good a physical as you are able to or can afford, and put the measurements on your own measurement tool, whether it's a line or another of your own choosing.
 I will provide you with a measurement tool to get you started, it's what I use myself to keep track of my wellness.
 This gives you a good starting point and will allow you to move closer to the wellness goal.

 One of the major hurdles to keeping your health from sliding away from your goal is to maintain your current state or making it better.
 This is an area we as people have difficulty with, if we try to compare ourselves to someone else.
 We try to make our normal look like someone elses.
 Be your best!

 The calorie chart below (PDF) gives a good starting point to determine your required calorie content per day.
 This is general information only.